Sidney Raebiger: Career

 A youth product of Brand-Erbisdorf and Fortuna Langenau, Raebiger joined the youth academy of RB Leipzig in 2015.
 In 2021, he signed his first professional contract with the club and started training with their senior players.
 He made his professional debut with RB Leipzig in a 4–0 DFB-Pokal win over Sandhausen on 7 August 2021.
 At 16 years and 112 days old, he is the youngest ever debutant in RB Leipzig's history.

-On 20 June 2022, Raebiger was transferred to recently relegated Greuther Fürth, signing a 3 year contract with the 2.
+On 20 June 2022, Raebiger was transferred to recently relegated Greuther Fürth, signing a three-year contract with the 2.
 Bundesliga club.
+On 1 September 2023, he transferred to Eintracht Frankfurt.

+On 7 June 2024, Raebiger signed a three-year contract with Eintracht Braunschweig.

 International career

 Raebiger is a youth international for Germany, having represented the Germany U16s.